The picture is complex. How can you make the best choice?

 Comparison of different alternative fuels

-The setup below is divided into Emissions, and the benefits and/or downsides regarding Safety (flammability and toxicity) and Maturity (technologically, cost of energy and bunkering availability).
+The setup below is divided into Emissions, the benefits and/or downsides regarding Safety (flammability and toxicity) and Maturity (technologically, cost of energy and bunkering availability).

 Marine Diesel Oil (MDO) is today's widespread choice, but it is also yesterday's choice.
 The carbon footprint is too large to continue using this fuel as the sole choice for the future.